AI

 Committee decides without escalation:

-- Pilot projects under your budget threshold
+• Pilot projects under your budget threshold

-- Tool and vendor selection for approved initiatives
+• Tool and vendor selection for approved initiatives

-- Resource allocation within the AI budget
+• Resource allocation within the AI budget

-- Project cancellation for initiatives that aren’t working
+• Project cancellation for initiatives that aren’t working

-- Timeline adjustments for active projects
+• Timeline adjustments for active projects

 Committee recommends, leadership decides:

-- AI strategy and multi-year roadmap
+• AI strategy and multi-year roadmap

-- Budget allocation above the committee threshold
+• Budget allocation above the committee threshold

-- Changes to company-wide AI policies
+• Changes to company-wide AI policies

-- Decisions that affect more than one major department
+• Decisions that affect more than one major department

-- Anything requiring board approval
+• Anything requiring board approval

 Automatic escalation triggers:

-- Security issues that affect customer data
+• Security issues that affect customer data

-- Regulatory compliance questions
+• Regulatory compliance questions

-- Projects that would affect revenue by more than a defined percentage
+• Projects that would affect revenue by more than a defined percentage

-- Anything that requires changing employment terms
+• Anything that requires changing employment terms

 Write these down.
 Share them with the whole company.
-When someone wants to escalate something that’s in the committee’s domain, you point to the document and say no.
+When someone tries to route around the committee or escalate something that’s in the committee’s domain, you point to the document and say no.

-Success metrics and evolution
+Success metrics and what comes next

 Decision speed.
 Track time from “committee receives question” to “decision made.”
 Target: same meeting for straightforward choices, one week maximum for complex ones.
-If you’re averaging more than two weeks, your committee is too big or lacks authority.
+If you’re averaging more than two weeks, the committee is too big or lacks authority.

 About the Author

-Amit Kothari is an experienced consultant, advisor, and educator specializing in AI and operations.
+Amit Kothari is an experienced consultant, advisor, coach, and educator specializing in AI and operations for executives and their companies.
 With 25+ years of experience and as the founder of Tallyfy (raised $3.6m), he helps mid-size companies identify, plan, and implement practical AI solutions that actually work.
 Originally British and now based in St. Louis, MO, Amit combines deep technical expertise with real-world business understanding.

 Disclaimer: The content in this article represents personal opinions based on extensive research and practical experience.
 While every effort has been made to ensure accuracy through data analysis and source verification, this should not be considered professional advice.
 Always consult with qualified professionals for decisions specific to your situation.